Kolektivo/kolektivo-dapp/DEVELOPMENT.md

         });
     }
     ```

-- Calls the GitHub action using a personal access token (PAT) having "Workflow Action" rights
-- GitHub action runs the webservice code at /script/update-chart-data/index.mjs.
+- The GitHub action runs the webservice code at /script/update-chart-data/index.mjs.
 The webservice code:
   - checks to make sure data is needed at a new interval
   - calls the contracts and gathers the data it needs
   - stores the data in firebase

+- Github logs each invocation of the action.
+The action will show success or failure depending on whether the webservice succeeds.

 # Firebase